Eden-Anthony/graphrag/QUICKSTART.md

 # GraphRAG Quick Start Guide

-Get up and running with GraphRAG in minutes!
+Get up and running with GraphRAG for Obsidian vault indexing in minutes!

 ## Prerequisites

 - Python 3.12 or higher
 - [UV](https://docs.astral.sh/uv/) for fast Python package management
 - Docker (optional, for Neo4j)
+- An Obsidian vault to index

 ## Step 1: Install GraphRAG